OmarMiniesy/Notes/Networking/Address Resolution Protocol (ARP).md

 > It was initially used to map the address of one protocol to the address of another protocol.

+>ARP is **stateless**.

+This means replies dont have to be synced to a request sent before it.
+Any reply that is recieved by a machine updates the ARP cache of that machine, even if it didnt send a request for that [[IP]] address.

 ---
 ### [[Protocol]] Details